 Where to Eat in Manchester VT

-EAT: Ye Olde Tavern.
-While the food may not be as “haute” as other dining options in Manchester, the atmosphere, within an authentic 1790 stagecoach stop, is unbeatable.
-You can choose to sit in one of several intimate rooms, which from the start hosted travelers from afar (and from 1934 to 1975, as a hotel and antique shop), and feast on the likes of Filet Mignon ($34), Chicken Marsala ($24), Salmon ($24) and other New England Country Cooking and Continental fare.
-But one of the big draws is the “bread course” signature Cranberry Fritters with Maple Butter.
-Ambrosial.
+While the food may not be as “haute” as other dining options in Manchester VT, the atmosphere, within an authentic 1790 stagecoach stop, is unbeatable.
+You can choose to sit in one of several intimate rooms, which from the start hosted travelers from afar.
+(And from 1934 to 1975, as a hotel and antique shop).

-EAT: Locals also love Mistrals, just out of town, for fine French dining, the Equinox for traditional New England fare, the Reluctant Panther for innovative excellent cuisine, the Silver Fork – a foodie destination, and The Perfect Wife for family food.
+Mistrals, just out of town, for fine French dining.
+The Reluctant Panther for innovative excellent cuisine.
+The Silver Fork – a foodie destination.

 Where to Stay in Manchester VT

-STAY: Equinox.
-This grand dame hotel was built in the mid 1700’s, decades before Mary Todd Lincoln vacationed in Vermont (near where her son Robert Todd Lincoln constructed his summer home, Hildene), and it still reigns supreme among USA mountain resorts.
+This grand dame hotel was built in the mid 1700’s, decades before Mary Todd Lincoln vacationed in Vermont (near where her son Robert Todd Lincoln constructed his summer home, Hildene).
+It still reigns supreme among USA mountain resorts.

 Formerly painted purple, this luxury inn literally rose from the ashes after a devastating fire in 2005.
 Now, its exterior is trimmed in purple, and inside, upscale rooms have been decorated with a clever hand.
 The dining room, according to many, serves “impeccable” cuisine.